Programs & Activities

 eBIRD & COMMUNITY SCIENCE TOUR/WORKSHOP

-Join Bird Alliance of Oregon’s Eastern Oregon Biologist, Teresa Wicks, and High Desert Partnership’s Harney Basin Ecological Coordinator, Melissa Petschauer for this largely field-based workshop.
+Join Bird Alliance of Oregon’s Tara Lemezis on Friday, or High Desert Partnership’s Melissa Petschauer on Saturday, for this largely field-based workshop.
 We’ll spend about 15-minutes before the tour going over what eBird is and how to use it not only as a tool for tracking your bird sightings but how you can use it to contribute to community science.
 After this brief introduction to eBird, we’ll head into the field to collect eBird sightings for Project IBiS (Inventorying Birds in the Silvies Floodplain).
 This field opportunity will not only contribute to important data about bird use of the floodplain and how bird use relates to Harney Basin Wetlands Collaborative projects, but will give you firsthand experience with using the eBird app.
+VAN-GUIDED + CARAVAN TOUR (some people ride with us; others – you drive, we lead).

 RAPTOR ID WORKSHOP

-Explore Harney County’s diurnal birds of prey with Biologist Matt Hanneman.
-Matt is the Wildlife Program Manager for the Burns Paiute Tribe.
-He conducted graduate work on Red-shouldered hawks and is currently studying the American Kestrel.
-This workshop will focus on field marks as well as shape, size, and general behavior to develop your new skills at identifying local eagles, hawks and falcons.
+Explore Harney County’s diurnal birds of prey with Rick Vetter, retired U.S. FWS and U.S. Forest Service Biologist and Joan Suther, retired BLM Biologist and Manager, This workshop will focus on field marks as well as shape, size, and general behavior to develop your new skills at identifying local eagles, hawks and falcons.
 After this Workshop you’ll have an understanding of the seasonal changes in raptors in the Harney Basin and why April can be an exciting time for raptor watching!
 CLASSROOM STYLE WORKSHOP.

 Location: Geno’s Youth Center – 135 E Washington St., Burns, OR, 97720